AnnsAnns/morganite/README.md

 # Morganite

-Morganite is a chat client for a pseudo chat protocol developed for our uni course.
+Morganite is a chat client for a [pseudo chat protocol](https://github.com/HAW-RN/protocol).
 It is written in Rust using Tokio TCP Sockets and Serde for serialization and deserialization of messages.

 The protocol works in a serverless manner while also only having a direct connection to some of the clients, which requires routing using Distance Vector Routing with Poise Reverse & Split Horizon to mitigate routing loops.

+It employs worker pools for handling incoming messages and sending messages to other clients.
+It also uses a timer to periodically send routing updates to other clients and channels to communicate between the workers and the main thread.

 For the exact protocol specification see [HERE](https://github.com/HAW-RN/protocol).